 Due to it being marine grease, it can be used on your boat components as well.
 It’s the perfect accessory to keep with you in a storage box.
-Arguably this is one of the better products on the market, and it will work on any reel you need, as well as your boat.
+Arguably this is one of the better products on the market, and it will work on bait casters, spinning reels, trolling reels, as well as your boat.

 Finally, it should be mentioned that you should not mix different types of grease together.
 If you do this, you run the risk of soaps in the grease reacting with each other and hardening up.
 If this happens it can cause serious corrosion to the metal workings of your reel.

-Also, using silicone grease or oil is a big no-no. Silicone don’t have the same lubricating power and are only meant to be used in highly corrosive environments.
+Also, using silicone grease or oil is a big no-no. Silicones don’t have the same lubricating power and are only meant to be used in highly corrosive environments.
 These will simply not work.

 This can truly make the difference in the life of your equipment.
 A well cleaned and lubricated reel could last decades to potentially a lifetime if treated properly.
-Hopefully, this article has persuaded you to start greasing and oiling your reels.
+Hopefully, this article has persuaded you to start greasing and using reel oil your reels.